-- Click right to Trigger Actions and set action(s) to trigger.
-For more details, see Alarm-Triggered Actions. - 4.
-(Optional) Click right to Arming Schedule and then set the time when actions will be triggered.

-5. Select a detection type and ad liust the settings as needed.
+- Click Trigger Actions and set action(s) to trigger.
+For more details, see Alarm-Triggered Actions. - (Optional) Click Pright to Arming Schedule and then set the time when actions will be triggered. - 5.
+Select a detection type and adjust the settings as needed.